NateWr/docs-themeofthecrop/plugins/business-profile/user/getting-started/setup.md

 Business Profile allows you to display these details on any page, post or sidebar.

+- Add the Contact Card block to any page or post.
 - Use the `[contact-card]` shortcode in any page or post.
 See all the [shortcode attributes](../faq#shortcode).
 - Add the Contact Card widget in any sidebar.
 You'll find this under **Appearance > Widgets**.